MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 Universal Credit

-Universal Credit is a single monthly payment from central government that replaced six legacy benefits: Working Tax Credit, Child Tax Credit, Housing Benefit, Income Support, income-based Jobseeker’s Allowance, and income-related Employment and Support Allowance (ESA).
+Universal Credit is a single monthly payment that replaced six legacy benefits: Working Tax Credit, Child Tax Credit, Housing Benefit, Income Support, income-based Jobseeker's Allowance, and income-related Employment and Support Allowance (ESA).
+The part that goes towards rent is the housing costs element, capped by the same LHA rates that apply to Housing Benefit.

 Universal Credit is normally paid monthly in arrears to the claimant.
-Where there are arrears or vulnerability concerns, landlords or claimants can request an Alternative Payment Arrangement, such as a managed payment to the landlord, under DWP’s published guidance.
+Where there are arrears or vulnerability concerns, an Alternative Payment Arrangement can divert the housing element straight to the landlord as a managed payment to landlord, with third party deductions also available to recover arrears.

 Local Housing Allowance (LHA)